Skip to main content

 About this course

+During this course you will acquire knowledge and develop skills through a series of multi-level learning challenges that reinforce cyber-skills, including computer forensics, cyberthreat intelligence, penetration testing, vulnerability management, detection and response.
 These insights will assist organisations promote a culture of security awareness through proactively focusing on understanding risks, continuous monitoring and implementing robust controls.
 This approach ensures teams will be equipped to effectively combat emerging cyber risks and maintain a strong defence against new and persistent threats.

 Key benefits of this course